 You may attend a personal hearing of your appeal or have it considered in your absence:

 - Make sure that you have sent any documents, photographs etc that you intend to rely on in your appeal to the Environment and Traffic Adjudicators;

-- If you wish to submit in evidence photographs in electronic format or moving images, please do so on CD, DVD or videotape (not Super VHS).
+- If you wish to submit in evidence photographs in electronic format or moving images, please do so on CD or DVD.
 Please note that we will retain it as we require a complete record of the evidence;

 - In view of the significant security issues associated with their use, we cannot accept evidence on a USB flash drive;

 - Please also note that, if you present evidence at a hearing that we cannot retain, such as on a mobile telephone, laptop or camcorder, the adjudicator may need to adjourn the hearing for you to provide the evidence in a suitable form;

 - If you are intending to fax photographs or images to the tribunal the quality on receipt is likely to be poor.
 Please send clear copies to us by post.
 If you are attending a personal hearing, please bring the originals with you;

 - If you have not already sent any documents, photographs etc. that you intend to rely on with your Notice of Appeal, please try to send them to arrive no later than six days before your hearing date, so that copies can be forwarded to the enforcement authority;

 - You can send them later or bring them with you, but if you do the adjudicator may adjourn the hearing for them to be sent to the enforcement authority for comment;